pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

 # Structure

+Building a field type for use with PyroStreams is simple if you are familiar with PHP.
+Each field type is a folder with a php file containing a class that has information about your field type as well as methods for things like the form output.
+This page outlines the basic structure of a field type file.

+* {{ docs:id_link title="Basics" }}
 * {{ docs:id_link title="Field Parameters" }}
 * {{ docs:id_link title="Languages in Field Types" }}
 * {{ docs:id_link title="Validation" }}